 Darryll J. Pines became Dean and Nariman Farvardin Professor of Aerospace Engineering at the Clark School on January 5, 2009, having come to the school in 1995 as an assistant professor and served as chair of the school's Department of Aerospace Engineering from 2006 to 2009.

 During Pines' leadership of aerospace engineering, the department was ranked 8th overall among U.S. universities and 5th among public schools in the U.S. News and World Report graduate school rankings.
-Pines has been director of the Sloan Scholars Program since 1996 and director of the GEM Program since 1999, and served as chair of the Engineering Council, director of the NASA CUIP Program, and director of the SAMPEX flight experiment.
-He currently serves on the Executive and Advisory Board for Engineers Without Borders-EWB National, the National GEM Consortium, and major corporations.
+Pines has been director of the Sloan Scholars Program since 1996, and served as chair of the Engineering Council, director of the NASA CUIP Program, and director of the SAMPEX flight experiment.
+He currently serves on the Executive and Advisory Board for Engineers Without Borders-EWB National and major corporations.

 During a leave of absence from the University (2003-2006), Pines served as Program Manager for the Tactical Technology Office and Defense Sciences Office of DARPA (Defense Advanced Research Projects Agency).
 While at DARPA, Pines initiated five new programs primarily related to the development of aerospace technologies, for which he received a Distinguished Service Medal.
 He also held positions at the Lawrence Livermore National Laboratory (LLNL), Chevron Corporation, and Space Tethers Inc. At LLNL, Pines worked on the Clementine Spacecraft program, which discovered water near the south pole of the moon.
 A replica of the spacecraft now sits in the National Air and Space Museum.